sacdallago/bio_embeddings/examples/README.md

 **Noteworthy files produced**:
   - The `extract` stages produces:
     - a CSV `transferred_annotations_file`, which contains a column with the transferred GO terms.

 ---

+### Transfer GO annotations: `goPredSim_protbert`

+The same as [goPredSim](#transfer-go-annotations-gopredsim), but using `prottrans-bert-bfd` instead.
+You can find the reference protbert embeddings at: http://data.bioembeddings.com/public/embeddings/reference/goa/

+---